amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 ##Reading from the database

-You can use read – its looks up a record with an index equal to the param (in this case it looks for the timestamp)
+You can use read – it looks up a record with an index equal to the param (in this case it looks for the timestamp):

     iex(1)> use Database
     [nil, nil, nil, nil, nil, nil]